Zeros of partition functions in the NPT-ensemble: Method

 \end{widetext} Accounting for that the roots of (\ref{eq:Master_Polynomial}) $\xi_n\neq0$, for $n=1,...,N$, it is more convenient to consider the new variables $z_n=1/\xi_n$.
-Using definition of the power sum symmetrical polynomials one can obtain the p.f. \eqref{eq:IIPF_4} in the terms of the roots $\{z_n\}_{n=1}^N$:
+Using definition of the power sum symmetrical polynomials one can obtain the partition function \eqref{eq:IIPF_4} in the terms of the roots $\{z_n\}_{n=1}^N$:

 where the roots $z_n$ can be found from the following polynomial: